Joshua-rose/blogContent/blog/tips/useing-github-for-job-search.md

 closeComment: false
 ```

-## Keep the job description 🗄

-You can copy the full job description into your issue.
-It is often handy to have the job description at easy access when applying for the position, updating your resume, or performing follow-up.
-I don't what to log into each job board to find out if the position had any follow up information in the posting.
-I want all the information easy to access.

-## Your notes 🖉
+## Gigantic notes space

-You have unlimited (afaik) space to write your notes on a given issue.
-You can put all your follow up emails, voicemails, and/or names of people you talked within an issue.
-I use many comments on an issue to hold all my follow up actions.
-I can look at my entire interaction history with a position on a single page.

-## GitHub Search 🔎

-At the time I am writing this, I have applied to a large number of jobs.
-It can sometimes get confusing if you use multiple job boards.
-Enter the GitHub search.
-GitHub search lets you look for any word in the job description or notes.
-This is beneficial if you are not sure if you have applied to the position or company before.
-When I started to use GitHub issues, I was concerned about recruiters sending my resume to a job to which I already applied.
+Within Github issues, you have a nearly unlimited space to put information.
+I used the description section of the issue to hold the job description.
+Some application sites hide the job description once you hit apply.
+If you have copied the job description, you can also use it when talking to the recruiter, interviewer, or when giving follow up.

+I used the comment space to track any correspondence.
+The comments included whom I talked to, a copy of the email I sent, or the script for my voicemail.
+If you follow up with a company more than one time, you can reference the last follow up for context.
+Finally, you can track all of your interactions with a company (may be needed for unemployment).

+## Other Github Perks

-## Labels 🏷
+### Labels

-I use labels to mark where I found the posting, how I applied, and if I have been interviewed.
+I use labels to mark where I found the posting, how I applied, and if I received an interview.
 You can customize the labels color text and even emoji to suit your styles.
 Oh, and by the way, you can filter by labels as well.
 That is a trick I use on a near-daily basis.
 I sort by jobs buy if they have the `time for follow up` label and then by least recently updated (do the oldest first).

-To sum up, let the bots do the tracking for you.
+### Search 🔎

+In my last job search, I applied for a lot of jobs.
+Many job boards had the same job listed.
+I had to make sure I was not double applying for any given position.
+When I used Github in the ways I described, I could search for keywords or job titles to see if I had already applied.
+The search looks through your title, description, comments, and labels to find any matches to your terms.

+I also used search when I would get calls from jobs I had applied and when recruiters would cold call me.
+Since Github has an iOS app, I could have the job description in front of me within seconds, no matter what time they called.
+Once I had it in front of me, I could use the keywords for the job.

+### Sort/filter issues

+I created a shortcut to get to all of my issues that were marked for follow up, sorted by least recently updated first.
+I could jump on my computer, open the window, and tackle many jobs within a short amount of time.
+The sorted list helped me not miss my follow-ups by letting one fall through the crack.

+## App built for exporting

+When I started using this process, I was on unemployment.
+I knew that the State could ask for a detail of all the job-seeking activity I had accomplished on any given week.
+To this end, I created an OAuth GraphQL app that generates an excel file with all the issues from a given repository.
+It may not be the final form of your need.
+However, it will get you close.
+Current app address is <https://github-issues-to-excel.netlify.app/>. *Feel free to send in pull requests for new features.*

+## Closing thoughts

+Applying for a job is hard.
+Follow-up is key to getting a position.
+Let the bots help you find your next job, position, career, etc.

+God Bless.